nmaier/simpleDLNA/Readme.md

 * Some .Net 4 compatible implementation to run the app
  * Tested on .Net 4 and Fedora17 + mono, OSX Lion + mono
 * File system and networking :p
-* Some DLNA renderer (e.g. TV) to actually use display the served media.
+* Some DLNA renderer (e.g. TV) to actually display the served media.
  * Tested with: Samsung C-Series TV, Kinsky

 External dependencies